PHeonix25/management-handbook/realstuff/whatido.md

 ---

-If I'm not doing any of the above, you'll probably find me on Slack, or on [Twitter](https://twitter.com/phermens), or sitting in front of a TV-series with my wife, or sleeping, or possibly even at the gym - although I'm still struggling with motivation for that last one ;)
+If I'm not doing any of the above, you'll probably find me on Slack, or on [Twitter](https://twitter.com/phermens), or sitting in front of a TV-series with my wife, or enjoying a good [gin/whisky/beer] with friends, or sleeping, or possibly/maybe/hopefully even at the gym - although I'm still struggling with motivation for that last one ;)